-No. 3 Creating a Budget
+No. 3 Create a Budget

 Now that you’re calm and most of the jelly is removed from underneath your coffee table, let’s take a look at your finances.
 Mm-hmm, that’s right, we’re going to talk about money.
 This may be an uncomfortable subject but, trust me, life will be better if you know how much you have and how much you can spend, instead of holding your breath when you swipe your debit card at Target, praying that it will say, “APPROVED.”
 Here are some great budget tips.

-No. 4 Meal Planning
+No. 4 Plan Meals